 As I've also addressed this "Great American Banking Myth" elsewhere on this site, I'll only observe here that, just as Hugh Rockoff, Arthur Rolnick, and Warren Weber began to demolish the myth of antebellum wildcat banking starting in the mid 1970s, others, including Barry Wigmore and Elmus Wicker, took a hard look at banking crises of the 1930s, and found that self-fulfilling fears of bank insolvency played a much more limited part in them than others had supposed.
 Wigmore, in particular, has argued quite persuasively that the 1933 run was "a run on the dollar," meaning that, instead of imagining that all the banks still standing were about to go belly-up, people worried that, once he became President, FDR would devalue the dollar.
 That made it perfectly reasonable for them to run on banks they considered perfectly sound, so they could acquire gold by staging a run on the Federal Reserve banks, and ultimately on the Federal Reserve Bank of New York, which held most of the system's gold.
 It was because the New York Fed was running short of gold that it ultimately urged the government to declare a nationwide bank holiday.

 Alas, the theoretical literature on banking panics, including Diamond and Dybvig's seminal article, appears to owe more to tenacious myths about banking in the U.S. than to any well-informed survey of U.S. banking experience, let alone experience elsewhere.
-"It does not seem to be an exaggeration, Gary Gorton and Andrew Winton observe, in their chapter on "Financial Intermediation" for Elsevier's Handbook on the Economics of Finance, "to say that most of the theoretical work on panics has been motivated by the U.S. experience, which has then been incorrectly generalized.
+"It does not seem to be an exaggeration," Gary Gorton and Andrew Winton observe, in their chapter on "Financial Intermediation" for Elsevier's Handbook on the Economics of Finance, "to say that most of the theoretical work on panics has been motivated by the U.S. experience, which has then been incorrectly generalized.
 Panics simply are not a feature of most economies that have banks."
+What Gorton and Andrew ought to have said is that the theoretical work in question has been exclusively motivated by misinterpretations of U.S. experience.

 In short, when Diamond and Dybvig set out to write their famous paper, U.S. banking legends were quickly giving way to facts.
 But like Maxwell Scott, though unwittingly, Diamond and Dybvig printed the legend.
 That is, they modeled the legend, and the JPE printed it.